flipjs/nvim/README.md

   - Go to [https://github.com/powerline/fonts] for installation instructions
   - For iTerm2 users, go to Profile, Text tab, and set BOTH font and non-ascii text to use powerline font

+## Plugin-dependent Chores
+    - Marvim (for saved macros)
+        - Create a symlink to your home directory called ".marvim" and point it to `$HOME/.config/nvim/plugins_data/marvim`

 ## Troubleshooting

 Google is your friend